 4. I didn't understand what my lawyer was talking about .... and don't want to look dumb in front of the kids...

 5. I don't want to be accused of 'playing favorites' since Estate Planning does require me to name someone to be in control of my affairs.

 At Treveri Law, Estate planning is so much more than just creating legal documents.
 Leaving a 'mindful legacy' means communicating about things that are private and difficult to express but are ultimately expressions of love.

-Unfortunately without adequate communication, the complex nature of managing assets, finances, taxes and family dynamics during times of grief often creates conflict such that fragile family bonds are stretched and sometimes irretreivably broken.
+Unfortunately without adequate communication, the complex nature of managing assets, finances, taxes and family dynamics during times of grief often creates conflict such that fragile family bonds are stretched and sometimes irretrievably broken.

 At Treveri Law, we provide our clients with multiple opportunities to communicate legacy wishes - by managing a Family Summit to educate future decision-makers, providing an opportunity to write legacy statements of love, faith and hope for beneficiaries and through the Neutrals Trust review offering we work with financial advisors to review existing plans in order to educate principles as well as family members.
-If it becomes necessary to mediate family, sibling and business conflicts during incapacity or after death we recommend our sister company, the Mindful Legacy Institute, to assist with facilitative or evaluative mediations with family members, business owners and, if necessary, the attorneys and the court.
+If it becomes necessary to mediate family, sibling and business conflicts during incapacity or after death we recommend our sister company, Williams Mediations & Arbitrations, to assist with facilitative or evaluative mediations with family members, business owners and, if necessary, the attorneys and the court.

 Creating a Mindful Legacy means creating and facilitating

 regarding your wishes and desires around your legacy.
 It addresses the unknown and creates a collaborative means of providing education, information and conflict resolution through mediation if there are sibling, family or business disagreements through the full spectrum of the Estate planning and the Probate or Trust administration process.